JamesAGarcia/certification-use-cases/README.md

   * Verify Identity and Check Credit (ActionType): Create a custom action for making API calls to verify identity and check credit (per KYC/KYB and AML laws).
 (These services have well documented APIs for this type of integration: [Trulioo](https://developer.trulioo.com/), [FullCircl](https://www.fullcircl.com/using-fullcircl/fullcircl-api-overview-guide) [previously [DueDil](https://app.duedil.com/api/docs)], and [Comply Advantage](https://docs.complyadvantage.com/#introduction)).

+  * Weighing Application Priority (ActionType): Create a custom action that weighs applications by their distribution regions (`distributionRegions`) and estimated annual purchase volume (`estimatedAnnualPurchaseVolume`); once weighed, applications with higher scores should be given higher priority in the Ticket application (`priority`).

 * Frontend Client Extensions:

   * Ticket Creation Form: Make a ticket creation form that populates fields based on the chosen ticket type.